dCode91/ha-prana-local-wifi/README.md

 ## Troubleshooting

 ### Device not discovered
+1. Check the firmware version.
+Local API works only starting with Version 47.

-1. Ensure your device is connected to the same network as Home Assistant
+2. Ensure your device is connected to the same network as Home Assistant
-2. Check that mDNS/Bonjour is not blocked on your network
+3. Check that mDNS/Bonjour is not blocked on your network
-3. Try manual configuration using the device's IP address
+4. Try manual configuration using the device's IP address

 ### Cannot connect